shmorri/docs-casa-prod/3.1.4/source/administration/2fa-basics.md

 ## Resetting a user's preferred method

 In the event a user loses access to his account, you can revert the preferred authentication method to "password only" by following the steps shown in the [troubleshooting guide](faq.md)

+## Forcing users to enroll a specific credential before 2FA is available

+To further reduce the likelihood of lockouts, you can force users to initially enroll, for instance, one OTP credential before any other.
+OTP credentials are generally more accessible than their counterparts (like U2F) since they normally don't demand special conditions from the device used to access, like having a USB port.

+To do so, just add a new configuration property named `2fa_requisite` to the custom interception script corresponding to the authentication method, and assign `true` as its value.
+It may take more than one minute for Casa to pick the changes.
+To add the property, open oxTrust web console and navigate to `Configuration` > `Manage custom scripts`, collapse the method you want to set as requisite for 2FA, and click on `Add new property`.

+You can flag more than one method as requisite.
+In this case users will be encouraged to enroll one credential associated to any of the flagged methods.

+In case you are using an authentication method you added your own, just ensure the corresponding plugin implements method `mayBe2faActivationRequisite`.